Standard Model Theory for the FCC-ee Tera-Z stage: Exploring the function space of Feynman integrals

-Let us turn to the numerical evaluation: The complete elliptic integrals entering $\psi_1$ can be computed efficiently from the arithmetic-geometric mean.
-The numerical evaluation of the ${\mathrm{ELi}}$-functions is straightforward in the region where the sum converges: One simply truncates the $q$-series at a certain order such that the desired numerical precision is reached.
-Methods to map the arguments outside the region of convergence into this region have been discussed in \cite{Passarino:2017EPJC}.
-It turns out that for the sunrise integral and the kite integral the $q$-series converges for all $t \in {\mathbb R}\backslash \{m^2, 9m^2, \infty\}$, in particular there is no need to distinguish the cases $t<0$, $0<t<m^2$, $m^2<t<9m^2$ or $9m^2<t$ \cite{Bogner:2017vim}.
+Let us turn to the numerical evaluation.
+The complete elliptic integrals entering $\psi_1$ can be computed efficiently from the arithmetic--geometric mean.
+The numerical evaluation of the ${\mathrm{ELi}}$-functions is straightforward in the region where the sum converges: one simply truncates the $q$-series at a certain order, such that the desired numerical precision is reached.
+Methods of mapping the arguments outside the region of convergence into this region have been discussed in Ref, \cite{Passarino:2017EPJC}.
+It turns out that for the sunrise integral and the kite integral the $q$-series converges for all $t \in {\mathbb R}\backslash \{m^2, 9m^2, \infty\}$; in particular, there is no need to distinguish the cases $t<0$, $0<t<m^2$, $m^2<t<9m^2$, or $9m^2<t$ \cite{Bogner:2017vim}.
 Our default choice of the periods corresponds to $q=0$ for $t=0$.
-We may use a $\mathrm{SL}_2(\mathbb{Z})$-transformation to achieve that $q$ vanishes at a chosen singular point $t \in \{0,m^2,9m^2,\infty\}$ of the differential equation.
+We may use a $\mathrm{SL}_2(\mathbb{Z})$-transformation so that $q$ vanishes at a chosen singular point $t \in \{0,m^2,9m^2,\infty\}$ of the differential equation.
 This gives a convergent $q$-series around the chosen singular point, and allows a numerical evaluation for all $t \in {\mathbb R}$.